CDFIs: On the Front Lines of Disaster Recovery Efforts

 Community Development Financial Institutions (CDFIs) are uniquely positioned to meet the lending needs of recovering communities.
 Disasters hit vulnerable communities the hardest, and many CDFIs have decades of experience providing economically disadvantaged individuals with the tools they need to become self-sufficient stakeholders in their own future.
 These tools include providing financial services, loans, and investments; offering training and technical assistance services; and promoting development efforts that enable individuals and communities to effectively use credit and capital.
 Rebuilding dis-invested communities and making loans to people with limited or poor credit histories requires more than simply providing access to conventional loans.
 It requires the flexibility to adapt lending guidelines to the needs of borrowers; to accept unconventional collateral for loans; to help small businesses navigate government red tape; and to provide education, training, and assistance to potential borrowers.

-As Congress debates additional federal assistance for communities devastated by Irma and Harvey, they should consider the track record of CDFIs, who are already in Florida, Louisiana, and Texas with the infrastructure and relationships in place to offer immediate and prolonged help throughout the recovery effort.
+As Congress debates additional federal assistance for communities devastated by Maria, Irma, and Harvey, they should consider the track record of CDFIs, that have the infrastructure and relationships in place to offer immediate and prolonged help throughout the recovery effort.

 Investing in Recovery, Restoring Community Assets